We are pleased to announce that the new issue of Depth Insights™ Journal, the official peer-reviewed publication for Depth Psychology Alliance is out!

 By Carol S. Pearson

 Most of us get little help in navigating sibling relationships or seeing how they affect us.
-Recently, I was asked to give a presentation on sisters and brothers and found there is very little written about this important topic.… Continue
+Recently, I was asked to give a presentation on sisters and brothers and found there is very little written about this important topic.
+Even family system literature focuses more on parents and addressing… Continue

 Added by Carol S. Pearson on August 23, 2017 at 9:54pm —